eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 Looked at means to see or examine something with attention.
 For example: `I looked at the new software design yesterday`. –> This means you examined the design carefully.

+### Next to

+Next to means beside or very near to something.
+For example: `The printer is next to the desk`. –> This shows that the printer is located right beside the desk.

 ---